vujadetech/ideazzz-deep-thoughts-with-Todd-Igoe/quotable-notables.md

 - If you're not in the arena getting your butt kicked too, I'm not interested in your feedback. - Brene Brown

-- That would be a good idea. - Mahatma Gandhi, upon being asked,  “what do you think of modern civilization?"
+- That would be a good idea. - Mahatma Gandhi, when asked,  “What do you think of modern civilization?"

-[This may just be apocryphal, but it seems like something he'd say and regardless, it's a great quote.]
+	[This may just be apocryphal, but it seems like something he'd say.
+Regardless, it's a great quote.]

+- Don't explain your philosophy.
+Embody it. - Epictetus

 #### Yogi Berra section